divinewyk/ETF_Trading_High_Frequency/README.md

 4.	**Level of underlying asset market volatility and liquidity**
   - Exactly how confident is the AP that it can transact in the underlying securities on the open market at prices equal to or better than NAV prices?

-The previous figure of SPY vs. HYG NAV Premium/Discounts generalizes for ETFs on assets with high standardization and liquidity vs. other assets.
-Larger, more persistent, and more volatile NAV Premiums/Discounts tend to exist where the underlying assets are characterized by less liquidity and more price uncertainty.

 In this framework, we find US-listed **corporate bond ETFs** to be a particularly interesting area of study and especially in the year **2020** with the pandemic involving a lot of illiquidity.